Please be patient, large info. sheets may take a few minutes to load.

 HOUSING: All requests for housing will be handled by LCI Travel.
-Simply call our toll free number 1-888-524-8785.
-A list of hotels and areas in which they are located can be found in the Athletes', Coaches', and Parents' Handbook, review this information and then call the reservations number.
+Simply call our toll free number at 1-888-524-8785.
+A list of hotels and areas in which they are located can be found in the Athletes', Coaches', and Parents' Handbook.
+Review this information and then call the reservations number.
 Be sure to have the following information ready:

 · the sport you will be competing in

 · the number of people in your party

 · the number of rooms you need

 IMPORTANT: Please note all hotels will send a confirmation with their individual cancellation policies.
 Each hotel may differ.
 If you have not received a confirmation within 30 days of making your reservation, please contact LCI Travel.

 Dormitory housing will also be available at Cleveland State University, and Baldwin-Wallace College.
 Ask the operator for details!